johsieders/essays/content/23-is-science-a-threat.md

 those that haven't gone bankrupt, and so on.
 This obvious fact is sometimes forgotten: standing in front of an ancient building, some visitors would say to themselves: oh yes, the builders of yesteryear knew how to make their work last.
 But these visitors are admiring a building that happens to be still standing, regardless of the many that have disappeared.

-This same argument can lead us a long way:
-I said earlier that both the hard and soft sciences are an eternal discourse, a sequence of competing theories that come and go without ever reaching a conclusion.
-Let's assume that selection also applies to physical theories: the ones we use (Newton, Einstein, quantum physics) are the ones that haven't disappeared like those of Aristotle and countless others: published, criticised, refuted, forgotten.
-Then Schrödinger's brilliant idea (replacing particles with wave functions) is like a building still standing among many others that have collapsed.
-Now, take the question of morality:
-Moral systems have varied greatly throughout human history and across the countries of the world: we have seen human sacrifice, torture, capital punishment, slavery, vendetta, all of which seem to have been to be outlawed by now, at least in most Western countries.
-Here is the argument:
-The society with a better moral system has a better chance of survival.
-Vendetta, for example, is a bad system that undermines the future of the country, so it is almost gone.
-If it is true that moral systems are subject to Darwinian selection, then they are unlikely to converge on an ultimate solution, and there is no point in searching for one.
-Instead, we are all a part of this eternal discourse, taking sides, defending our favourites and fighting all the others.
-Notice that this is exactly the opposite of the anything-goes attitude of moral relativity.
 The next paragraph should sound familiar.

 For the atheist, this is where the story ends.
-The theist might say: There must be a Creator who set the whole process in motion.
+The theist might say, without interfering with Darwin:
+There must be a Creator who set the whole process in motion.
 Does He have a laboratory to design complicated organs like the eye or the brain?
 Does He use a joystick to control the rise and fall of species?
 The theist is free to choose his preferred answer without interfering with hard science.
 Hard science completely ignores his choice, it ignores religion altogether.
+Evolution deniers are left with no target: denying Darwin's message (1, evolution) or message (2, selection) is as absurd as denying Newton's law, and that's all there is to object to.
+The famous dust bomb argument misses the point: the bomb will never produce an aeroplane no matter how many trillion times you fire it.
+If anything, it's an argument against evolution happening entirely by chance, a claim no one makes.
 There is no conflict at all, unless the theist takes the Bible literally.
 But then no dialogue is possible.

-Evolution deniers are left with no target: denying message (1) or (2) is as absurd as denying Newton's law, and that's all there is to object to.
-The famous dust bomb argument misses the point: the bomb will never produce an aeroplane no matter how many trillion times you fire it, but where is the connection with evolution?

 ### 6 The Veil
 We humans are an insignificant species, tiny creatures, living for a few world seconds on a planet that